spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 $yourModel->addMedia($pathToFile)->toMediaCollection('big-files', 'alternative-disk');
 ```

-## Limited collections & single file collections
+## Single file collections

-If you want a collection to hold only `n` file(s) you can use `onlyKeepLatests(n)` on the collection.
+If you want a collection to hold only one file you can use `singleFile` on the collection.
 A good use case for this would be an avatar collection on a `User` model.
 In most cases you'd want to have a user to only have one `avatar`.
-Whenever you add a file and the collection exceeds the limit, Medialibrary will delete the oldest files first and keep the latest file(s).

 ```php
 // in your model